-For language learners, children’s books are all the more useful.
-They’re a perfect entry-point into the world of Italian reading, and their pages are filled with vocabulary and grammar lessons (that don’t feel like lessons).
+They’re a perfect entry point into the world of Italian reading, and their pages are filled with vocabulary and grammar lessons (that don’t feel like lessons).

-We’ll get you started with our five favorite Italian children’s books, including some titles you’ll recognize and some classics for building your Italian cultural knowledge.
+In this post, I’ll get you started with my seven favorite Italian children’s books, including some titles you’ll recognize and some classics for building your Italian cultural knowledge.